Sup2point0/Assort/Yu-Gi-Oh!/cards/monsters/standard/Bloody Blossoms of the Afterlife.md

 - This card’s art is taken from [Red Blossoms from Underroot](https://yugipedia.com/wiki/Red_Blossoms_from_Underroot).
   - This is a remake of that card as a handtrap.
+- This card is intended to be a replacement for [Maxx "C"](https://yugipedia.com/wiki/Maxx_"C").